Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 • DuckDB is single-node only (though for most ML workloads this is fine)

-Best for: ML training datasets, batch analytics, data science workflows, any scenario where you write data once and read it many times.
+Best for: ML training datasets, batch analytics, data-science workflows, and any scenario in which data is written once and read many times.

-Tip: Parquet + DuckDB is our top recommendation for ML training pipelines.
-If your preprocessed data is consumed primarily by model training scripts, Jupyter notebooks, or batch analytics, this combination is unbeatable in terms of simplicity, performance, and cost (free).
+Tip: Parquet + DuckDB is the top recommendation for ML training pipelines.
+If preprocessed data is consumed primarily by model-training scripts, Jupyter notebooks, or batch analytics, this combination is unmatched in simplicity, performance, and cost (free).

 import pandas as pd